rjulien1994/BindingOfCasper/README.md

 # BindingOfCasper

-This is my first javascript game, hope you enjoy it.
+This is one of my first Javascript project, check out my interactive resume for more recent work.